joelm11/sound_anim/docs/notes.md

 7. Add models to cube views.
 8. Add speaker placements in unit cube.
 9. Attempt to draw speakers for each room view.
+10. Attempt to draw spheres that move within the space for each room view.